-On Friday, Nov.
-25, you don't have to wake up before dawn and brave the raucous crowds to get a steal of a deal on the hottest new electronics.
+On the day after Thanksgiving, you don't have to wake up before dawn and brave the raucous crowds to get a steal of a deal on the hottest new electronics.
 How about staying in bed a little longer and then waking up and enjoying a nice, home-cooked breakfast with your family?
 That sounds like an ideal Friday morning to me.

 This year AdBusters is asking the public to take Buy Nothing Day and expand it into an entire Buy Nothing Christmas.
 This may be a bit of a stretch for some of us, so the organization offers an alternative: the Buy Less Christmas.
 Vow to not buy as much stuff this Christmas and make sure that what you buy is from a local or independent business.